five-more-minutes/low-poly-models/readme.md

 This is a collection of low poly models for made for games.
 They don't come with a texture but are otherwise game ready.

-## Notice
+## Early Release Notice

-This collection is still in its infancy.
-The some of the models contained are not yet 100% ready.
+This collection is still in its infancy, which means the models are not considered stable.
+Individual models may still change drastically.

+## Issues

+There are errors with smoothing that have not been addressed.
+Some of the models need to be re-exported to fix this.